Sonny Parsons

-Parsons Agliam Nabiula Jr. (August 22, 1958 – May 10, 2020), known professionally as Sonny Parsons, was a Filipino actor, singer, director and politician in the Philippines.
-He was a member of Hagibis, an all-male sing-and-dance group in the late 1970s to the early 1980s, who were coined as the Filipino version of the Village People.
-He was a councilor in Marikina City, Metro Manila.
-He died on May 10, 2020 from a heart attack caused by heat stroke.
+Parsons Agliam Nabiula Jr. (August 22, 1958 – May 10, 2020), known professionally as Sonny Parsons, was a Filipino actor, singer, director, and politician who was a member of Hagibis, an all-male sing-and-dance group active in the late 1970s to the early 1980s, who were coined as the Filipino version of the Village People.
+He served as a member of the Marikina Municipal Council from 1992 to 1995.

+Early life

+Parsons was born to Parsons Nabiula, a Constabulary officer from Sulu and former Olympic swimmer.

 Singing career

-In the late 1970s to 1980s, Parsons was a member of the Manila sound group Hagibis together with Bernie Fineza, Mike Respall, Joji Garcia and Mon Picazo.
-Their hit songs included "Legs", "Babae", "Lalake" and "Katawan" (a theme song in Palibhasa Lalake, a Philippine TV sitcom series), among others.
+In the late 1970s to 1980s, Parsons was a member of the Manila sound group Hagibis together with Bernie Fineza, Mike Respall, Joji Garcia, and Mon Picazo.
+Their hit songs included "Legs", "Babae", "Lalake", and "Katawan" (a theme song in Palibhasa Lalake, a Philippine TV sitcom series), among others.
 In 2001, Hagibis reunited and released one album under Star Records.
 He performed in a series of concerts at various venues such as in Hobbit House (Ermita), Hobbit East (Antipolo), Bodega City (Quezon Ave) and Cowboy Grill (Malate), among others.
 In 2011, he was a special guest in the Philippines leg of the greatest hits tour of Bobby Kimball (original lead singer of Toto).